FawryPay/ReactNative-Fawrypay-Registered-Sample/README.md

-# FawryPay React Native SDK Sample Guide
+# FawryPay React Native Registered SDK Sample Guide

 Welcome to the FawryPay React Native SDK Sample Guide.
-This comprehensive guide will walk you through every step of integrating the FawryPay SDK into your React Native application, allowing for seamless payment methods and card management.
+This comprehensive guide will walk you through every step of integrating the FawryPay Registered SDK into your React Native application, allowing for seamless payment methods , card management and address management.

 ## Table of Contents
 - [Introduction](#introduction)